ZZZHANG-jx/Recommendations-Document-Image-Processing/README.md

-## Awesome Document Image Enhancement
+## Recommendations of Document Image Processing
 <h4 align="center">A curated list of resources dedicated to Document Image Enhancement</h4>